 As part of a multi-contractor joint venture led by Parsons Engineering, Nahanni Construction provided on-site deconstruction and labour services at the Giant Mine Site near Yellowknife.
-One of the largest remediation projects in North America, this project involves deconstructing mine site infrastructure while following some of the highest safety and containment standards in the world.
+One of the largest reclamation projects in North America, this project involves deconstructing mine site infrastructure while following some of the highest safety and containment standards in the world.

-Not only is Giant Mine one of North America’s largest remediation projects, it is also on the doorstep of the Northwest Territories’ largest community.
+Not only is Giant Mine one of North America’s largest reclamation projects, it is also on the doorstep of the Northwest Territories’ largest community.
 Public concerns and political sensitivities around hazardous contaminants like arsenic trioxide dust and asbestos meant that Nahanni would be dealing with a high degree of public scrutiny throughout the project.